Dominique Strauss-Kahn on formal sex ring investigation

 The charges were later dropped.

 The maid, 32, is now bringing a civil case against Mr Strauss-Kahn, which is due to start in New York on Wednesday.
-He has always denied any wrongdoing.'No inkling'
+He has always denied any wrongdoing.

 Mr Strauss-Kahn faces preliminary charges of procuring prostitutes and involvement in an "organised gang", one of his lawyers said.